saintybalboa/react-demo/docs/tutorial/1-setup.md

             }
         ]
     },
-    target: "web", // compile for usage in the browser, catering for use of window and document objects
+    target: "node", // Compile for usage in a Node.Js environment.
     resolve: {
         extensions: ['.js', '.jsx', '.json']
     }